 Just across from the farmers market on Hunt Street, Cecy’s Gallery and Studio provides artists a place to sell their works.
 Browse this transmission repair shop turned art gallery’s eclectic collection — from stained glass and pottery to Durham-themed watercolors and handmade jewelry.

 Where Market Street meets Main, a pink flower-shaped store sign welcomes you into Dolly’s Vintage.
 Beyond men’s and women’s vintage clothing, this kitschy shop features a wall of wigs in every color of the rainbow, whimsical socks, and quirky local art.
-Hard to find vintage candies, like Zots and Lemonheads, Golden Girls puzzles, and candles made from recycled White Claw cans are some of the unexpected finds at Dolly’s.
+Hard-to-find vintage candies, like Zots and Lemonheads, Golden Girls puzzles, and candles made from recycled White Claw cans are some of the unexpected finds at Dolly’s.
 Go ahead and load up on souvenirs — there’s plenty of room on the train to store packages on your return trip.

 Discover unexpected finds at Dolly’s Vintage, a kitschy shop downtown. photograph by Discover Durham